-Queen Cleopatra: History and Biography
+Queen Cleopatra: History and Major Facts

 Cleopatra was an ancient queen of Egypt.
 She was the last pharaoh of the Ptolemaic Dynasty (332 BCE- 30 BCE).
 She was born in 69 B.C. to 68 B.C.
 Her full name was Cleopatra VII Philopator.
 Cleopatra is one of the most popular females to ever rule Egypt.
 She had multiple professions, including being a diplomat, health author, translator, and a navy commander.
 She was a direct descendant of Ptolemy I, a military man from Macedonia and a very good friend of Alexander the Great.